Home Farm Wool

 Our Wool

-Home Farm Wensleydale Wool provide 100% pure Wensleydale wool for knitting, crochet, felting - perfect for any garment.
+We offer pure Wensleydale wool for knitting, crochet and felting - perfect for creating beautiful, lasting pieces.

 We also supply an exclusive range of incredible wool spun by hand.
-This exquisite wool is lovingly spun in Kent and Wales by very experienced and talented spinners and is a perfect compliment for any hand knitted garment or spoil yourself with a hat or some gloves.
+This exquisite wool is lovingly spun in Kent by a very experienced and talented spinner and is a perfect compliment for any hand knitted garment or spoil yourself with a hat or some gloves.

 Thank you

-When you buy wool from Home Farm Wensleydale Wool you can be confident that every ball and skein has been produced with the utmost love and care, not only for its quality and beauty but also for our great concern for animal welfare.
+When you buy wool from Home Farm Wensleydale Wool, you can feel confident that every ball and skein has been produced with the utmost love and care, not only for its quality and beauty but also with a deep commitment to animal welfare.
+Thank you for your support.

 THANK YOU FOR VISITING OUR WEBSITE